Guide 14 chapters

 Cost per impressionLowerHigher

-Social is good for retargeting and reinforcement.
-CTV is better for initial awareness and brand building.
+Social works for retargeting.
+CTV works for initial awareness and brand building.
 The big screen carries more weight than the phone screen.
-See CTV vs social media ads.
+Use both, but don’t confuse their roles.

 Platform Options

-• Managed service platforms (MNTN, Tatari): Handle campaign management with built-in optimization.
-The right choice for most law firms focused on performance.
+Managed service platforms like MNTN and Tatari handle campaign management with built-in optimization.
+Right choice for most law firms focused on outcomes.

-• Self-service platforms (The Trade Desk, Roku OneView): Give you direct control but require expertise and ongoing management time.
+Self-service platforms (The Trade Desk, Roku OneView) give direct control but need expertise and ongoing management.
+More power, more work.

-• Direct publisher deals (Hulu, Peacock): Guarantee premium inventory but come with higher minimums and less targeting flexibility.
+Direct publisher deals with Hulu or Peacock guarantee premium inventory but come with higher minimums and less targeting flexibility.

 1